shushen/dpdk-ovs/docs/00_Overview.md

 * Option when applications are not trusted and highest small packet throughput required.
 * Option when applications either do or do not need the Linux network stack.
 * Single memcpy between guest and switch provides security.
 * Single memcpy for guest to guest provides security.
 * Option when using a modified QEMU version is not possible.

+#### MEMNIC

+**Suggested use cases:** Virtual Appliance running Linux with a Legacy Sockets based application.

+* Option when a vSwitch is required in conjunction with Linux or non-Linux guest OS (e.g. Windows\*, VxWorks\*, ..)
+* Single memcpy between guest and switch provides security.
+* Single memcpy for guest to guest provides security.
+* Option when using a modified QEMU version is not possible.